-Four Things to Know About the FAFSA
+4 Things to Know About the FAFSA

-Here are four things to know that can help you successfully navigate the process on your way to becoming a student.
+Here are four things to know that can help you successfully navigate the FAFSA process on your way to becoming a student.

-Unlike a typical online account that you might be used to setting up with username and password, this one is used to electronically sign binding legal documents.
+Unlike a typical online account that you might be used to setting up with just a username and password, this one is used to electronically sign binding legal documents.
 In order to create an FSA ID, you will need your Social Security number, date of birth, and contact information (including either an email address or mobile phone number).
 If you have created an account with the FSA in the past, you may recall using an FSA PIN: note that the FSA ID replaced that program in 2015 and you will need to create a new account.

 In order to be eligible for aid, you will also need to be a U.S. citizen, U.S. national, or an eligible non-citizen and to have a high school diploma or GED.
 When submitting a FAFSA, you must not be in default on a federal student loan or currently owe any money on a federal grant.
 Military veterans and active-duty service members who are eligible for GI Bill benefits may still file a FAFSA and apply for student aid.

 In past years, FAFSA applicants have needed to manually fill in the requested tax information, but now you may be able to use the Internal Revenue Service Data Retrieval Tool (IRS DRT).
-This handy feature allows most users to provide some of the basic information from their tax returns in an IRS portal, allowing it to pull information and prepopulate the FAFSA form in one easy step.
+This handy feature allows most users to provide some of the basic information from their tax returns in an IRS portal, allowing it to pull information and pre-populate the FAFSA form in one easy step.
 In fact, FSA calls it “the fastest, most accurate way to input your tax return information into the FAFSA form.”

 One of the most common questions applicants have about using their tax return information is what to do if they have had a major change in their financial situation since that tax year.
 Regardless of any significant changes that may have occurred between the requested tax return and your current income, FSA requires only that tax year’s data.
 FSA recommends contacting the school you plan to attend to discuss your situation with their financial aid office.

-Fill it Out as Soon as Possible
+3. Fill it out as soon as possible

 Another common misconception is that the FAFSA should only be filled out for students who are planning to apply for programs like the Pell Grant or who already anticipate needing to borrow funding.
 The FAFSA is a required step if you are interested in Federal Work-Study programs, a wide range of scholarships and grants, and some schools’ own financial aid programs.